jasonacox/TinyLLM/README.md

 ### Llama-cpp-python Server (Option 2)

 The llama-cpp-python server is simple and runs optimized GGUF quantized models.
 However, it can only handle one session/prompt at a time.
-The steps below create an instance of llama_cpp.server which serves up a LLM with OpenAI API interface.
+The steps below create an instance of llama_cpp.server which serves up an LLM with an OpenAI API compatible interface.

 ```bash
 # Uninstall any old version of llama-cpp-python